Characters and the Generation of Sylow 3-Subgroups For Almost Simple Groups: Theorem A for groups of Lie type

 Note that Theorem A follows from Theorem \ref{allbutpsl3}, Proposition \ref{theo:psl2}, Theorem \ref{theo:exceptions}, Proposition \ref{psl3}, Proposition \ref{defchar}, Proposition \ref{gapstuff}, and Proposition \ref{An}.

 \textbf{Acknowledgments}: The work was completed as part of my Ph.D. study at the University of Denver.
 I would like to thank and acknowledge my advisor A. A. Schaeffer Fry for her support and guidance.
 I would also like to acknowledge J. Miquel Mart\'inez and Noelia Rizo for the helpful conversations we've had on this topic.
+I would also like that thank John McHugh and the anonymous referees for helpful comments, which improved the readability of the article.